 Debt Service Reserve Fund.
 Pursuant to the Bond Resolution, upon the issuance of any Series of Bonds, there must be deposited in the Debt Service Reserve Fund moneys or Cash Equivalents in an amount sufficient to satisfy the Debt Service Reserve Requirement.
-On the date of issuance of the Offered Bonds, \$85,000,\ funded from proceeds of the Offered Bonds, will be deposited to the Debt Service Reserve Fund, which will be sufficient to cause the total amount on deposit in the Debt Service Reserve Fund to be at least equal to the Debt Service Reserve Requirement on such date.
+On the date of issuance of the Offered Bonds, \$630,000\, funded from proceeds of the Offered Bonds, will be deposited to the Debt Service Reserve Fund, which will be sufficient to cause the total amount on deposit in the Debt Service Reserve Fund to be at least equal to the Debt Service Reserve Requirement on such date.
 The Debt Service Reserve Requirement for other Series of Bonds, if any, shall be as set forth in the series resolution authorizing such Series.
 See "SECURITY FOR THE BONDS - Debt Service Reserve Fund" herein.

-Series 2019 E Negative Arbitrage Account.
-The Series 2019 E Borrower will deliver an irrevocable, standby letter of credit (the "Standby Letter of Credit") to the Trustee on or about the date of issuance of the Offered Bonds for credit to the Series 2019 E Negative Arbitrage Account (as defined herein), to be drawn upon to the extent amounts on deposit in the Revenue Fund are insufficient to pay interest on the Offered Bonds on any Interest Payment Date prior to commencement of principal amortization of the Series 2019 E Loan.
-See "SECURITY FOR THE BONDS - Series 2019 E Negative Arbitrage Account" and the applicable footnote to Table D-1 of APPENDIX D - "DESCRIPTION OF LOANS AND DEVELOPMENTS" for the identity of the issuer of the Standby Letter of Credit and certain other information.
+Series 2021 C Negative Arbitrage Account.
+Each of the Series 2021 C Borrowers will deliver an irrevocable, standby letter of credit (each, a "Standby Letter of Credit" and collectively, the "Standby Letters of Credit") to the Trustee on or about the date of issuance of the Offered Bonds for credit to the Series 2021 C Negative Arbitrage Account (as defined herein), to be drawn upon to the extent amounts on deposit in the Revenue Fund are insufficient to pay interest on the Offered Bonds on any Interest Payment

+Date prior to commencement of principal amortization of the Series 2021 C Loans.
+See "SECURITY FOR THE BONDS - Series 2021 C Negative Arbitrage Account" and the footnotes to Table D-1-1 of APPENDIX D - "DESCRIPTION OF LOANS AND DEVELOPMENTS" for the identity of the issuers of the Standby Letters of Credit and certain other information.